geethika626/bvrith-de-c1-team02-trippulse-urban-mobility-analytics/weekly_logs/week02_log.md

 - Implement data quality checks for source datasets.
 - Define transformations for the Silver layer.
 - Validate relationships between trips, drivers, payments, and zones datasets.
-- Prepare notebooks required for the next sprint.